unahouExosite/docs/exositeready/gwe/getting_started.md

 #### Quick Configuration

-Below are the some of the steps needed to configure MrMurano for using GWE.
-There will be more configuration commands for MrMurano, but information for these commands is not yet available at this step of our Getting Started guide.
+Below are some of the steps needed to configure MrMurano for using GWE.

+**Note:** There will be more configuration commands for MrMurano, but information for these commands is not yet available at this step of our getting-started guide.

 ##### Configure User Name

-This is the user name or email address with which you use to login to Murano.
+This is the username or email address with which you use to login to Murano.

 ```
 mr config user.name USER_NAME